kingluddite/web-dev-notes/css/flexbox/01-intro.md

 }
 ```

-view page and see how it changed
+## View page and see how it changed
-comment out flex and try inline-flex to see the difference
+Comment out flex and try inline-flex to see the difference

-when you define the container as flex, the items inside become flex items
+When you define the container as flex, the items inside become flex items

-## vh
-Viewport height
+## vh - Viewport height
-* makes the container stretch the entire height
+* Makes the container stretch the entire height
-* kind of like height 100% but a new way of doing it
+* Kind of like height 100% but a new way of doing it
-* nothing to do with flexbox and you should not ever set height for dynamic content but for showing how flexbox works it helps so add this:
+* Nothing to do with flexbox and you should not ever set height for dynamic content but for showing how flexbox works it helps so add this:

 ```css
 .container {